Revitalizing Our Community with the Main Street Approach

 Promotion: Marketing the commercial district’s assets to customers, potential investors, businesses, local citizens, and visitors.
 To keep investors, visitors, and businesses coming downtown, Main Street must reshape the community perspective of downtown as a hub of activity.
 Successful downtown image campaigns, as well as promotional activities that build upon the community’s unique heritage and culture send a consistent, compelling message promoting the downtown area.

-Economic Restructuring: Strengthening the district’s existing economic base while finding ways to expand it to meet new opportunities and challenges from outlying development.
+Economic Progress: Strengthening the district’s existing economic base while finding ways to expand it to meet new opportunities and challenges from outlying development.
 Main Street’s ultimate goal is to create downtowns that are economically viable.
 Researching the regional market and consumer trends give Main Street organizations a realistic picture of what market mix will work for their downtown.
 Based on their research, Main Street organizations can begin stabilizing existing businesses and recruiting new businesses to fill the gaps.

 The Eight Principles